matthewsouther/osoberry/src/camps.md

 **Location:** Osoberry School 4433 E Burnside St. Portland

-All camps are currently FULL.
-You can sign up for the waitlist below.

 **Themes by week:**

 **Week 1 - June 23-26: All About Animals - (2 Spaces Left)**